 Periodontal Disease Prevention and Treatment

-Dr. Azar and Dr. Kepic are board certified periodontists who are committed to helping patients prevent periodontal disease from occurring or reoccurring and treating the disease when it is diagnosed.
+Dr. Azar, DR. Haroon, and Dr. Kepic are board-certified periodontists committed to helping patients prevent periodontal disease from occurring or reoccurring and treating the disease when it is diagnosed.
 Periodontal treatment is necessary when various conditions affect the health of your gums and the regions of your jawbone that hold your teeth in place.
 Retaining your teeth is directly dependent on proper periodontal care and maintenance.
 Healthy gums enhance the appearance of your teeth, like a frame around a beautiful painting.
 When your gums become unhealthy, they can either recede or become swollen and red.
 In later stages, the supporting bone is destroyed, and your teeth will shift, loosen, or fall out.
 These changes not only affect your ability to chew and speak; they also spoil your smile.

-Periodontal disease is the major cause of tooth loss in adults.
+Periodontal disease is the primary cause of tooth loss in adults.
 The gum, bone, and other supporting structures of the teeth are affected.
 The result will be tooth loss if untreated.
 Over 50% of adults 18 and over have at least the beginning stages of periodontal disease.
 About 75% of adults will be affected by periodontal disease sometime in their life.
 Even children can have early signs of periodontal disease.
 The early stage of periodontal disease is called gingivitis.
 The disease is still reversible at this point because only the soft gum tissue is affected.
 If this condition is not treated, it will advance to periodontitis.
-Periodontitis is that form of periodontal disease which affects the gums, bone, and other supporting structures.
-The dentist may describe to the patient that he/she has “gum pockets”.
+Periodontitis is a periodontal disease affecting the gums, bones, and other supporting structures.
+The dentist may describe to the patient that they have “gum pockets.”
 In most cases, periodontal disease can be prevented.
 Neglect or improper care of the mouth are the usual causes, but research has recently shown that genetics may be a significant factor.

 Warning signs of Periodontal Disease